-From 2010: "We cannot fail to recognize, protect and enhance the vitality of our cultural, recreational and natural assets that are so essential to our residents, non-resident taxpayers, and seasonal guests alike ...
+From 2011: "We cannot fail to recognize, protect and enhance the vitality of our cultural, recreational and natural assets that are so essential to our residents, non-resident taxpayers, and seasonal guests alike ...
 Pursuit of this vision pays homage to our unique coastal environment and vibrant New England traditions of independence and self-determination."

-The 2010 Open Space and Recreation Plan uses the background information pertaining to all the above-mentioned issues and attempts to provide a comprehensive framework to guide the Town toward providing and protecting a greater quantity of quality open space and recreational facilities.
+The 2017 Open Space and Recreation Plan uses the above statements of purpose and establishes a comprehensive framework to guide the Town toward providing and protecting a greater quantity of quality open space and recreational facilities.